haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/project/project-conf-files_services-elastic.md

 Merge and deploy the code to set the configurations for Elasticsearch.
 For information on how these changes affect your environments, see [`services.yaml`]({{ page.baseurl }}/cloud/project/project-conf-files_services.html).

 ### Add Elasticsearch plugins {#addplugins}
-Optionally, you can add the plugins through the `.magento/services.yaml` file.
-For example, to enable ICU analysis plugin and Python script support plugins, add the configuration plugins section with the listed plugin codes:
+Optionally, you can add the plugins through the `.magento/services.yaml` file. 例如， to enable ICU analysis plugin and Python script support plugins, add the configuration plugins section with the listed plugin codes:

 {% highlight yaml %}
 elasticsearch: